Most Common CBD Drug Interactions and Side Effects

-Muscle relaxants, such as cyclobenzaprine and tizanidine, can also cause medical marijuana drug interactions.
+Muscle relaxants, such as cyclobenzaprine and tizanidine, can also cause CBD oil and drug interactions.

-Cyclobenzaprine (Flexeril) is used as a short-term treatment for muscle spasms, whereas tizanidine (Zanaflex) is used to treat muscle spasms caused by multiple sclerosis or spinal cord injuries.
+Cyclobenzaprine (Flexeril) is a short-term treatment for muscle spasms, whereas tizanidine (Zanaflex) treats muscle spasms caused by multiple sclerosis or spinal cord injuries.
 Both block nerve impulses, or pain sensations, sent to the brain.

 Sedatives and CBD

-Moderate cannabis and drug interactions are possible when mixing sedatives and CBD oil.
+Moderate interactions are possible when mixing sedatives and quality CBD oil.